How to Store Salt Long-Term & 7 Rational Reasons You Should

 7. Flavor Enhancement

-Of course, one of the most important uses for salt is flavor enhancement.
+Of course, flavor enhancement is one of the most essential uses for salt.
 A little salt can go a long way in bringing out the flavor of food.
-So, if you’re looking to add a little extra flavor to your meals, be sure to keep salt on hand.
+So, if you want to add extra flavor to your meals, keep salt on hand.

 8. Salt Can Be Used to Clear Ice

-Salt is very handy to use when you need to clear some ice buildup on your sidewalk or driveway.
-Of course, you aren’t going to use the salt that’s part of a meal recipe.
-Salt used to clear ice is more coarse.
-Again, using it often and in large amounts can possibly adversely affect the cement, so clear it off as appropriate and try not to get too much on your lawn.
+Salt is convenient when you need to clear some ice buildup on your sidewalk or driveway.
+Of course, you aren’t using the salt you’d use in a meal recipe for human consumption.
+Salt used to clear ice is more coarse, often referred to as rock salt.
+Again, using it often and in large amounts can adversely affect the cement, so clear off the bulk rock salt as appropriate and try not to get too much on your lawn.
 Salt for this purpose doesn’t require the strict storage issues addressed below.

 9. Salt Is A Necessary Part Of Soft Water Systems

-For those of us who like soft water, or actually need it as part of sensitive skin treatment, having coarse or pelletized salt available for your tank is important.
-Or course, salt for your softener is very much the same as salt used to clear ice, so you wouldn’t have to worry about its storage like you would household salt.
+For those who like soft water or need it for sensitive skin treatment, having coarse or pelletized salt available for your tank is essential.
+Of course, salt for your softener is similar to the salt used to clear ice, so you wouldn’t have to worry about its storage like household salt.

 How to Store Salt Long-Term

-Now that we’ve discussed some of the reasons why you should store salt, let’s talk about how to do it.
+Now that we’ve discussed some reasons you should store salt let’s talk about how to do it.
 Here are a few tips for storing salt long-term:

 One of the most important things to remember when storing salt is to keep it in a cool, dry place.
-Salt can absorb moisture from the air, which can make it clump and hard to use.
-So, be sure to store your salt in an airtight container in a cool, dry place.
+Salt can absorb moisture from the air, making it clumpy and hard to use.
+So, store your salt in an airtight container in a cool, dry place.

 Choose the Right Container

-When it comes to storing salt long-term, it’s important to choose the right container.
-Glass or plastic containers with tight-fitting lids are ideal.
-You can also find 5-gallon buckets with Gamma Lids salt storage containers that are designed to keep salt dry.
+When storing salt long-term, choosing the right container—glass or any airtight container is essential.
+You can also find 5-gallon buckets with Gamma Lids salt storage containers designed to keep salt dry.
+I store salt containers inside 5-gallon buckets with Gamma Lids.

 Know When to Replace

-Even if you’re using the best storage methods, salt can eventually go bad.
-If your salt starts to clump or looks discolored, it’s time to replace it.
+Even using the best storage methods, salt can eventually go bad if it has picked up too much moisture and becomes like brick clumps.
+Yes, you can scrape it, it will take patience.
+If your salt looks discolored, it’s time to replace it.

 How to Store Salt In Bulk

-If you want to store salt long-term in bulk, there are a few things you need to keep in mind.
-First of all, make sure to store your salt in an airtight container.
-You can find special food-grade containers that are designed for storing bulk items.
+If you want to store salt in bulk for a long time, there are a few things you need to keep in mind.
+First, make sure to store your salt in an airtight container.
+You can find special food-grade containers designed for storing bulk items.

-Be sure to label your container with the date so you know when the salt was packaged.
-Salt can last for several years when stored properly, but it’s always best to err on the side of caution and use it within a year or two.
-I have salt that is 5 years old and it’s still good, so it’s a personal preference.
+Be sure to label your container with the date to know when the salt was packaged.
+Salt can last several years when stored properly, but it’s always best to err on caution and use it within a year or two.
+I have five-year-old buckets of salt, and it’s still good, so it’s a personal preference.

 Another important thing to remember is to keep your bulk salt in a cool, dry place.
 A cool basement or root cellar is ideal.
-If you don’t have either of these, you can store your salt in the refrigerator.
-Just remember to keep it in an airtight container so it doesn’t absorb moisture from the air.
+Keep it in an airtight container so it doesn’t absorb moisture from the air.
+Salt that has been treated with iodine and other additives can lose the benefits of those add ons if the salt is subject to moisture or too much light.

 Morton Salt Shelf-Life Guide and Cargill Salt Information